mgueury/oci-terraform-formsmkt/README.md

 - Bootstrap the machine such that the Forms and local database and installed and started automatically

 ## Usage
-Create a ssh certificate to connect to the machine
+Create a ssh certificate to connect to the machine:
 ```
 cd $HOME/.ssh
 ssh-keygen -f ssh-devops.key